AmirHossein-z/building-management/README.md

 # building-management (مدیریت ساختمان)

-this project is for building management. in this app you can define building,select building unit,define bill for every building unit,see financial information about building and it's building units.
+this project is for building management. in this app you can define building,select building unit,define bill for every building unit,see financial information about building and it's building units.this app has resource protection for illegal access from normal user

 ## Usage